How Do We Fix Climate Change & Restore Thriving?

 How Can Large Scale Change Emerge?

+The retreat was inspired by adrienne maree brown’s principles of Emergent Strategy — combined with Six Seconds’ methods for emotional intelligence in change.
 In conventional strategy, we focus on “driving” change toward the future that one person or a small group sees.
 This is steeped in hierarchy and builds disconnection, rigidity, control.
 Are there other options?
 Some more inclusive strategies… such as “learning organization” and “agile” focus on responsive, adaptive approaches.

 If ALL change starts on the inside… then what’s our inner work toward a just and thriving future?